Andrewchistyakov/flashcards_lyc/README.md

 `clang++ -std=c++17 *.cpp -o fcard` or just `make` in the code directory

 To run tests, run:
-`python3 -m unittest discover -s tests`
+`python3 -m unittest discover -s tests` or just `make test` in the code repository

 ## Currently available commands